Understanding VAK Learning: Visual, Auditory, And Kinesthetic Styles

 Features of VAK Learning:

-3. Enhanced comprehension: By catering to different learning styles, VAK learning increases the likelihood of understanding and retention of information.
+3. Enhanced comprehension: VAK learning increases the likelihood of understanding and retaining information by catering to different learning styles.

 4. Flexibility: VAK learning can be adapted to various subjects and learning environments, making it applicable across different educational settings.